Margaret Morris (dancer): Personal life

 Morris's personal life was colourful; she was bohemian in spirit.
 She had an affair with the writer John Galsworthy as a young woman whilst he was still married to Ada Galsworthy, and her long-term partnership with the Scottish artist John Duncan Fergusson did not rule out other liaisons.
 She met Fergusson in Paris in 1913 and they became life partners but never married.
 He was an important influence on her work.

-He introduced her to the Paris art world and with her in 1915 founded the Margarent Morris Club in Chelsea, which quickly became the focus for the remnants of the pre-war avant garde in London.
+He introduced her to the Paris art world and with her in 1915 founded the Margaret Morris Club in Chelsea, which quickly became the focus for the remnants of the pre-war avant garde in London.
 Members included Augustus John, Jacob Epstein, Katherine Mansfield, Ezra Pound, Siegfried Sassoon, Wyndham Lewis and Charles Rennie Mackintosh among others.
 Some members of this group, after the war, were involved in organising a Labour Party connected collective known as the 'Arts League of Service' which aimed to bring the arts into everyday life.